 In 1893, visitors of the World’s Fair in Chicago marveled at the Parliament of Religions, a landmark meeting of delegates from the world’s religious traditions.
 In keeping with the international flavor and spectacle of the Columbian Exposition, this meeting represented the first attempt at a planned worldwide interfaith dialogue.
 The World’s Parliament of Religions set the stage for future encounters and highlighted the possibility of more conversations to come.

-However, nearly one hundred years passed before a Chicago-based group, the Council for the Parliament of the World’s Religions, began planning for a centennial of the 1893 Parliament.
+However, nearly 100 years passed before a Chicago-based group, the Council for the Parliament of the World’s Religions, began planning for a centennial of the 1893 Parliament.
 The 1993 Parliament was intended to be more religiously diverse than its predecessor, in part because Chicago itself had changed with the influx of post-1965 immigrants of many faiths.
-As one of the planners put it, “We realized that the basic elements of a Parliament are already here in Chicago.
+As one of the planners explained, “We realized that the basic elements of a parliament are already here in Chicago.
 We just didn’t know each other and rarely talked together.”
 Many religious communities became involved in organizing the event, forming fourteen host-committees including a Hindu Host Committee, a Buddhist Host Committee, and so forth.
 The communities that were guests in 1893 became the hosts of 1993.

 By the early 1990s, Chicago was home to between fifty and seventy mosques serving a diverse Muslim population that included African Americans, South Asians, Palestinians, and Bosnians.
 Two large Hindu temples had recently been built in the suburbs of Aurora and Lemont, adding to a dozen others in the city.
 The Sikh community had built a beautiful gurdwara in Palatine and the Jains had just opened a large Jain temple in Bartlett.
 There was a range of Catholic, Protestant, Eastern Orthodox churches and the whole spectrum of Jewish congregations.
 Chicago’s Buddhists included Thai, Vietnamese, Laotian, Cambodian, Japanese, Chinese and Korean immigrants and many American-born converts.
 On the centennial revival of the Council for the Parliament of the World’s Religions, Chicago mirrored the diversity of the world and, increasingly, the diversity of America itself.